 Top of the pageCheck Your Symptoms

 Pink eye (also called conjunctivitis) is redness and swelling of the conjunctiva, the mucous membrane that lines the eyelid and eye surface.
 The lining of the eye is usually clear.
-If irritation or infection occurs, the lining becomes red and swollen.
-See pictures of a normal eye and an eye with conjunctivitis.
+If irritation or infection occurs, the lining gets red and swollen.

 Pink eye is very common.
-It usually is not serious and goes away in 7 to 10 days without medical treatment.
+It usually isn't serious and goes away in 7 to 10 days without medical treatment.

 Most cases of pink eye are caused by:

-Viral and bacterial pink eye are contagious and spread very easily.
-Since most pink eye is caused by viruses for which there is usually no medical treatment, preventing its spread is important.
+Viral and bacterial pink eye are contagious.
+They spread very easily.
 Poor handwashing is the main cause of the spread of pink eye.
 Sharing an object, such as a face cloth or towel, with a person who has pink eye can spread the infection.
-For more information, see Prevention.

 Viral pink eye is often caused by an adenovirus, which is a common respiratory virus that can also cause a sore throat or upper respiratory infection.
 The herpes virus can also cause viral pink eye.

-Viral pink eye symptoms usually last 5 to 7 days but may last up to 3 weeks and can become ongoing or chronic.
+Viral pink eye symptoms usually get better on their own in 7 to 10 days.
+But they may last up to 3 weeks and can become ongoing or chronic.

 Pink eye may be more serious if you:

-Medicines are not usually used to treat viral pink eye, so it is important to prevent the spread of the infection.
+Medicines aren't usually used to treat viral pink eye, so it's important to prevent the spread of the infection.
 Pink eye caused by a herpes virus, which is rare, can be treated with an antiviral medicine.
 Home treatment of viral pink eye symptoms can help you feel more comfortable while the infection goes away.

-People with pink eye should stay at home until their symptoms are gone.
+People with viral pink eye should stay at home until their symptoms are gone.

-An infection may develop when bacteria enter the eye or the area around the eye.
+An infection may occur when bacteria enter the eye or the area around the eye.
 Some common infections that cause pink eye include:

 Bacterial pink eye may cause more drainage than viral pink eye.
 Bacterial infections usually last 7 to 10 days without antibiotic treatment and 2 to 4 days with antibiotic treatment.
 The person can usually return to daycare, school, or work 24 hours after an antibiotic has been started if symptoms have improved.
 Prescription antibiotic treatment usually kills the bacteria that cause pink eye.

 Red eye is a more general term that includes not only pink eye but also many other problems that cause redness on or around the eye, not just the lining.
 Pink eye is the main cause of red eye.
-Red eye has other causes, including:
+Red eye has other causes, such as: